Tiamat-Tech/elements/README.md

 ## Overview

-The `@cndycd/core` package consists of atomic components used to assemble custom React components with animations and interactivity powered by `react-spring` and `react-use-gesture`.
+The `@cndycd/core` package consists of atomic components used to assemble custom React component libraries with animations and interactivity powered by `react-spring` and `react-use-gesture`.

 ## Carousel component